-During research into the Windows kernel, we came across an interesting issue with PsSetLoadImageNotifyRoutine which as its name implies, notifies of module loading.
+During research into the Windows kernel (which enSilo does in our continuing quest for the best endpoint protection), we came across an interesting issue with PsSetLoadImageNotifyRoutine which as its name implies, notifies of module loading.
 After registering a notification routine for loaded PE images with the kernel the callback may receive invalid image names.

 In our previous blog post, we broke down different components in the kernel related to this bug.
 After understating the cause, we sought out to find a solution for it.

 The Unclear: A Long-Lasting Known Issue?